punteek/HOTHVI-React/session-5-frontend-react/README.md

 <img src="images/modified_react.png" width="500px">

-Fantasic.
+Fantastic.
 Let's go ahead and delete all the stuff in `App` and start our own app.

 Let's make a twitter app for yourself.